 The conservation of HR throughout evolution has allowed scientists to perform high-precision gene knockout and gene targeting in many model organisms, including bacteria, yeast and mouse (4).
 In a typical gene-targeting scenario, a host gene is replaced with a selectable marker.
 The selectable marker is PCR-amplified so that the flanking sequences are identical to the up-stream and down-stream sequences of the host gene.
 The flanking sequences are required for HR to guide and integrate the marker into the host genome at the desired locus (Figure 4).

-Using HR-based gene knockout approach, scientists have systematically knocked out every gene in the entire yeast genome, creating a yeast deletion library of ~5000 single gene deletion mutants.
+Using the HR-based gene knockout approach, scientists have systematically knocked out every gene in the entire yeast genome, creating a yeast deletion library of ~5000 single-gene deletion mutants.
 Since then many more library collections have become available.
-Some of them add epitope-tags to host genes, while others are made in other organisms.
+Some of them add epitope tags to host genes, while others are made in other organisms.

-For more information on high-throughput screens and screening robots, please click below (link).
+For more information on high-throughput screens and screening robots, please click here.